Emo the Musical

-Emo the Musical is a feature film written and directed by Neil Triffett.
+Emo the Musical is a 2016 Australian musical comedy film written and directed by Neil Triffett.
 It is also the title of a 2014 short film, also directed by Triffett, upon which the feature is based.

 Short

 The 16-minute short film stars Harry Borland as a sullen high-school student who falls in love with a blindly optimistic Christian girl Trinity (Charlotte Nicdao), much to the annoyance of his angst-filled bandmates and her evangelistic brethren.

 It was financed in part by Screen Australia.

 The short received a Crystal Bear Special Mention for Best Short Film at the Berlin International Film Festival.
 The award recognizes "outstanding achievement" and is one of eight awards in the "Generation 14plus" division.

 Feature

 Emo the Musical premiered on 12 August 2016 at the Melbourne International Film Festival.
 It was also selected to screen at the Berlin International Film Festival (Berlinale) in February 2017.
 The film was released in Australian cinemas 4 May 2017.
 The film was screened in Tel Aviv Cinematheque on 30 August 2017 as part of TLVFest monthly program.